artfulgarfunk/xDesign/README.md

 # xDesign
 A web app made for displaying XML vehicle data for easy consumption, built in Laravel and PHP

 # Design
 I chose a simple design with the minimal necessary components, built in Laravel and using PostgreSQL for the database.
 Separation of concerns is key, I tried to keep the controllers "skinny" and have only presentation logic in the views.

 The database was designed based on a given XML data file (see storage/VehicleSample2.xml).
-I used Laravels Eloquent ORM and made a new Vehicle Model with multiple sub-nodes which represent the vehicles various details; e.g. engine size.
+I used Laravels Eloquent ORM and made a new Vehicle Model with multiple attributes which represent  n the vehiclze  multiple sub-nodes which represent the vehicles various details; e.g. engine size.

 # Next Steps
 - Basic front end, perhaps React for displaying details